Old Joint Stock Theatre

-The Old Joint Stock Theatre is a studio theatre and pub located at 4 Temple Row West in the centre of Birmingham, England.
-The listed building was designed as a library but owes its present name to its use by Birmingham Joint Stock Bank.
+The Old Joint Stock Theatre is a studio theatre and pub located at 4 Temple Row West in the centre of Birmingham, England, opposite St Philip's Cathedral.
+The listed building was designed as a library but owes its present name to its use by the Birmingham Joint Stock Bank.

 History

-The present day theatre and pub is housed in a grade II listed building built as a library by architect J. A. Chatwin in 1862.
-The building was acquired by the Birmingham Joint Stock Bank.
-The Birmingham Joint Stock Bank, established in 1861, had four branches within the city; the oldest one, here in Temple Row, was opened for business in 1862.
+The present day theatre and pub is housed in a Grade II listed building built as a library by architect J. A. Chatwin in 1862.
+The building was acquired by the Birmingham Joint Stock Bank, established in 1861.
+The bank had four branches within the city; the oldest one, here in Temple Row, was opened for business in 1862.
 The Joint Stock Company amalgamated with Lloyds Bank in 1889.
-The building was then used by Lloyds Bank.
+The building was then used as a branch of Lloyds Bank.
 It was converted into a pub in 1997.
 The theatre opened in 2006 with the £350,000 cost being provided by the owners Fuller, Smith & Turner.
 The design of the theatre was important and an ex theatre manager was used as a consultant during the construction.
 This consultant was the first manager of the pub and theatre.